dop251/goja/README.md

 // Output: 42
 ```

-There are two standard mappers: `TagFieldNameMapper` and `UncapFieldNameMapper`, or you can use your own implementation.
+There are two standard mappers: [TagFieldNameMapper](https://godoc.org/github.com/dop251/goja#TagFieldNameMapper) and
+[UncapFieldNameMapper](https://godoc.org/github.com/dop251/goja#UncapFieldNameMapper), or you can use your own implementation.

 Native Constructors
 -------------------